simla-workshop2025/simla-workshop2025.github.io/index.md

 <img src="images/simla-logo.png"/>

-### Abu Dhabi, UAE | 5-8 March, 2024
+### Munich, Germany | 23th-26th June, 2025

 ### Call for Papers

-### 6th ACNS Workshop on Security in Machine Learning and its Applications (SiMLA 2024)
+### 7th ACNS Workshop on Security in Machine Learning and its Applications (SiMLA 2025)

-### Co-located with ACNS 2024: 22nd International Conference on Applied Cryptography and Network Security
+### Co-located with ACNS 2025: 23rd International Conference on Applied Cryptography and Network Security

 ---

 ## IMPORTANT DATES

-~~**Paper submission deadline**: December 10, 2023 (Anywhere on Earth)[Extended]~~
+**Paper submission deadline**: March 23, 2025 (Anywhere on Earth) **Acceptance Notification**: April 23, 2025
-~~**Acceptance Notification**: January 10, 2024~~
-~~**Camera-ready deadline**: January 20, 2024  (Anywhere on Earth)~~
-**SiMLA Conference**: March 7, 2024 (14:00 - 17:30 Gulf Standard Time (GMT+4))
+**Camera-ready deadline**: May 1, 2025 (Anywhere on Earch) **SiMLA Conference**: June 26, 2025 (9:00 - 12:30 CET (GMT+1))

 ## AIMS AND SCOPE

-As the development of computing hardware, algorithms, and more importantly, the availability of a large volume of data grows, machine learning technologies have become increasingly popular.
-Practical systems have been deployed in various domains, like face recognition, automatic video monitoring, and even auxiliary driving.
+As the development of computing hardware, algorithms, and the availability of a large volume of data grows, machine learning technologies have become increasingly popular.
+Practical systems have been deployed in various domains, including face recognition, automatic video monitoring, and even auxiliary driving.
 However, the security implications of machine learning algorithms and systems are still unclear.
 For example, developers still lack a deep understanding of adversarial machine learning, one of the unique vulnerabilities of machine learning systems, and are unable to evaluate the robustness of those machine learning algorithms effectively.
 The other prominent problem is privacy concerns when applying machine learning algorithms, and as the general public is becoming more concerned about their privacy, more works are definitely desired towards privacy-preserving machine learning systems.

-Motivated by this situation, this workshop solicits original contributions on the security and privacy problems of machine learning algorithms and systems, including adversarial learning, algorithm robustness analysis, privacy-preserving machine learning, etc. We hope this workshop can bring researchers together to exchange ideas on cutting-edge technologies and brainstorm solutions for urgent problems derived from practical applications.
+Motivated by this situation, this workshop solicits original contributions on the security and privacy problems of machine learning algorithms and systems, including adversarial learning, algorithm robustness analysis, privacy-preserving machine learning, etc. This workshop will bring researchers together to exchange ideas on cutting-edge technologies and brainstorm solutions for urgent problems derived from practical applications.

 ## TOPICS